nightscout/cgm-remote-monitor/README.md

   There are a few default views available from the main menu:
   * `Clock` - Shows current BG, trend arrow, and time of day.
 Grey text on a black background.
   * `Color` - Shows current BG and trend arrow.
-White text on a color background.
+White text on color background.
   * `Simple` - Shows current BG.
 Grey text on a black background.

   If you launch one of these views in a fullscreen view in iOS, you can use a left-to-right swipe gesture to exit the view.